Non-parametric estimates for graphon mean-field particle systems: Intuitions of Estimators

 Once we have an estimate of $\mu$ and an estimate of $\beta$, we may plug them into this formula.
-With some addition cutoff factors (to avoid the denominators being too small), we produce the estimator~\eqref{e:estGdef}.
+With some additional cutoff factors (to avoid the denominators being too small), we produce the estimator~\eqref{e:estGdef}.